 Paul is a product of his background, environment and education.
 His experience of surviving with his dad the tragic fire at Valley Parade in Bradford where 56 people lost their lives and many more were injured and scarred for life arrives subtly within his work.
 Paul’s personal dedication to those who died is in every painting he completes, with the number ‘56’ hidden somewhere for people to find- their memory lives on.

 Paul's work has found a global audience, and in addition to this his portraits now adorn various novel and sport history book covers.
 Alongside this Paul has recently been commissioned to paint the Hampden Park Trilogy by the Queens Park Football Club, which culminated in a fantastic exhibition at the Scottish National stadium in December 2019.
 Paul says " my work seems to be really popular north of the border, with commissions coming direct from Heart of Midlothian.
-Dunfermline Athletic and Queens Park.
-I've made many new friends and feel like Scotland is now my second home, it's beyond humbling to be involved with such terrific projects"
+Dunfermline Athletic and Queens Park Football clubs.
+He has also had his works placed within the time capsule buried underneath the new stand at Exeter City.

-Paul's client list now extends to other clubs from Everton to Exeter, and Bridlington to Bradford Park Avenue to name just a few.
 Alongside this Paul has many private clients across the globe from USA to Australia and of course closer to home on the European Continent.
-The expressive personal style of his work is rapidly gaining a huge reputation for being the 'People's Football Artist'
+The expressive personal style of his work is rapidly gaining a huge reputation for being known as the 'People's Football Artist'